Aged Cheese (Parmesan) - Developing

 Components

-The Public Interface of a Circuit
+The Public Interface of a Component

 • inputs: a dictionary mapping input names to Signal objects.